Emergent-Epidemics/Ebola_SitReps_Uganda_2022/README.md

 ## Known issues with the list list
 *IMPORTANT* - Current version of the line list only tracks confirmed and probable cases.

-1. As of Nov.
-25th, SitRep 61, the Uganda MoH reports 141 confirmed cases.
+1. As of DEc.
+5th, SitRep 69, the Uganda MoH reports 141 confirmed cases.
 The line list currently has 212.
 2. Beginning with SitRep 50, a new set of sub-county information started being reported, which does not align with previous SitReps.
 This includes two major changes.
 First, Butoloogo had previously only had a single case reported, beginning with SitRep 50 and proceeding through current SitReps (68 as of this commit) Butoloogo was reported to have 10 cases.
 Second, Kassanda had 2 or 5 (depending on the SitRep), but again, as of SitRep 50 (and onwards) reports 9.
 There were a few other smaller changes, which were probably due to prior SitReps where sub-county was not reported and could not be determined conclusively.
 3. Prior to Oct 31st, the line lists contained date errors.
 These were not back corrected, so line lists prior to 10-31-2022 have some incorrect dates.
 These errors will cause inflated growth rate estimates.
 4. The Kikandwa sub-county is listed as MITYANA (District)	MITYANA (County)	KIKANDWA (Sub-county) in the government shapefile.
 However, all SitReps report Kikandwa as being in the Kassanda district.
 There is no other Kikandwa sub-county listed in the shapefile.
 For now, we map to the shapefile and place Kikandwa in Mityana district.